 In addition to a traditional domestic or international adoption, many organizations offering embryo adoption also require a home study.
 Embryo adoption is a relatively new process in the adoption realm, however it is quickly becoming more common.
 A home study for an embryo adoption is virtually identical to the home study process for a traditional domestic adoption, however some embryo donation organizations may require additional steps or paperwork.

-It is also important to note that many states, courts and adoption agencies will only accept a home study from a licensed adoption agency.
+It is also important to note that there are states, courts and adoption agencies that will only accept a home study from a licensed adoption agency.
 To find a qualified provider in your area, please select your state below:State in which you reside?